 Civil Service (Special Advisers) Bill Explanatory and Financial Memorandum

-1. This Explanatory and Financial Memorandum has been prepared by Mr Jim Allister (“the Member”) in order to assist the reader of the Bill and to help inform debate on it.
+1. This Explanatory and Financial Memorandum has been prepared by Mr Jim Allister ("the Sponsor") to assist the reader of the Bill and to help inform debate on it.
 It does not form part of the Bill and has not been endorsed by the Assembly.

 2. The Memorandum needs to be read in conjunction with the Bill.
-It is not, and is not meant to be, a comprehensive description of the Bill.
+It is not, nor is it meant to be, a comprehensive description of the Bill.
 So where a clause or part of a clause or schedule does not seem to require an explanation or comment, none is given.

 5. The Bill also amends the Civil Service Commissioners (Northern Ireland) Order 1999 to remove the Presiding Officer of the Northern Ireland Assembly from the list of office-holders who are entitled to appoint a special adviser to the Civil Service.

-6. Early in the Northern Ireland Assembly’s third mandate an issue arose around the appointment of ministerial special advisers, particularly the ability to appoint someone to such a public office who had a serious criminal conviction.
-The Member raised the matter in a number of ways, including through public statements, media interviews and by tabling Assembly Questions, an Assembly Motion and a Matter of the Day.
-The relevant Assembly Questions can be viewed on the Northern Ireland Assembly website via the AIMS portal, at http://aims.niassembly.gov.uk/mlas/search.aspx
+6. Early in the Northern Ireland Assembly's third mandate an issue arose around the appointment of ministerial special advisers, particularly the ability to appoint someone to such a public office who had a serious criminal conviction.
+The Sponsor raised the matter in a number of ways, including through public statements, media interviews and by tabling Assembly Questions, an Assembly Motion and a Matter of the Day.
+The relevant Assembly Questions can be viewed on the Northern Ireland Assembly website via the AIMS portal.
+This can be accessed at http://aims.niassembly.gov.uk/mlas/search.aspx

 7. In June 2011, in response to the public controversy, the Minister of Finance and Personnel, Sammy Wilson, announced by press release that he would undertake a review of arrangements for the appointment of special advisers.
 The terms of reference of the review were: